Ornstein-Uhlenbeck processes with singular drifts: integral estimates and Girsanov densities: Abstract

 \section{Abstract}

-We consider a perturbation of an infinite-dimensional Ornstein--Uhlenbeck process by a class of singular nonlinear non-autonomous maximal monotone time-dependent drifts $F_0$.
-The only further assumption on $F_0$ is that it is bounded by a radially symmetric non-negative function of arbitrary growth.
-First we introduce a new notion of generalized solutions for such equations which we call pseudo-weak solutions and prove that they always exist and obtain some pathwise estimates in terms of the data of the equation.
+We consider a perturbation of a Hilbert space-valued Ornstein--Uhlenbeck process by a class of singular nonlinear non-autonomous maximal monotone time-dependent drifts.
+The only further assumption on the drift is that it is bounded on balls in the Hilbert space uniformly in time.
+First we introduce a new notion of generalized solutions for such equations which we call pseudo-weak solutions and prove that they always exist and obtain pathwise estimates in terms of the data of the equation.
 Then we prove that their laws are absolutely continuous with respect to the law of the original Ornstein--Uhlenbeck process.
 In particular, we show that pseudo-weak solutions always have continuous sample paths.
-In addition, we obtain higher integrability estimates of the associated Girsanov densities.
-Some of our results concern non-random equations as well, while probabilistic results are new even in finite-dimensional autonomous situations.
+In addition, we obtain integrability estimates of the associated Girsanov densities.
+Some of our results concern non-random equations as well, while probabilistic results are new even in finite-dimensional autonomous settings.